HRHaroldRosado/HRHaroldRosado/README.md

 - 👋 Hi, I’m @HRHaroldRosado
 - 👀 I’m interested in ...
-Aprender Desarrollo WEB
+El Desarrollo WEB
 - 🌱 I’m currently learning ...
 HTML5, CSS3 y JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...